tarantool/tarantool/changelogs/unreleased/gh-6483-default-type-for-builtins.md

 ## feature/sql

-* A default type is now defined in case the argument type of a SQL built-in function cannot be determined during parsing (gh-4415).
+* The default type is now defined in case the argument type of SQL built-in function cannot be determined during parsing (gh-4415).